ppapiez/Portfolio/README.md

 # Portfolio

-Repository containing portfolio of data science projects completed by me for scientific and self learning purposes.
+Repository containing portfolio of Data Science, Machine Learning, Algorithms projects completed by me for scientific and self learning purposes.
+I'm still in the process of describing finished projects and uploading them here.

 ## Data Science | Machine Learning

 ### Methods Overview